 When I have free time, I engage in sports that challenge gravity: I do climbing (mostly indoor), although I’m nowhere near as good as my crime novel’s heroine Liv Eriksson.
 And I’ve recently made a modest comeback in competitive powerlifting, which was a mainstay in my life from early teens to late 30s.

 I have always had a love of languages, and I’ve spent a lot of time learning them.
-My mother (who was Swedish) read crime novels in five different languages; that was an early inspiration.
+My late mother (who was Swedish) read crime novels in five different languages; that was an early inspiration.
 What’s more impressive than how well I speak various languages, is how much I’ve managed to forget.
 But over the last 20 years or so I’ve attended 20+ language courses around the world, and besides Norwegian (and Swedish) and English, I have skills ranging from decent to basic in Spanish, Russian, German, French, Bosnian, and Italian.

 Note: Photos in banner image were all taken by me, mainly for stories I wrote while on U.N. missions.